erApoorvGupta/Asterisc_Technocrat_internship/README.md

 Feel free to explore my repository and immerse yourself in the captivating projects I'm working on.
 I wholeheartedly welcome discussions, suggestions, and collaborations that can further enrich this Data Science journey we embark on together.
 Let's join forces and make significant strides in transforming raw data into valuable and actionable insights! 💡🔍

 📢 Let's Connect! 📢
-You can reach me via [Email Address] or connect with me on [LinkedIn Profile].
+You can reach me via er.apoorvgupta@gmail.com or connect with me on [LinkedIn Profile](https://www.linkedin.com/in/er-apoorv-gupta/).
 I'm excited to engage with you and explore the fascinating world of Data Science together! 💬🔗